shopsys/shopsys/storefront/UPGRADE.md

 - other changes
   - AddToCart result now doesn't iherit from Cart, but implements Cart as its property
   - URQL devtools exchange has been added
+  - client can be now injected into initServerSideProps if it is needed outside of the method